nwelsh/nwelsh.github.io/README.md

 # nwelsh.github.io
-This is my 2021 website with my resume, contact information, and about me.
+This is my 2021 website with my resume, personal projects, contact information, and about me.
-todo: fix image on proj2, contact sheet,
-Last updated: 8/02/21
+Last updated: 8/3/21